ucx

 base2, 8, 10, or 16

-groupsep(const char*) each character in this string is treated as group separator and ignored during conversion
+groupsep(const char*) each character in this string is treated as a group separator and ignored during conversion

 Return values